28-Mile Marathon Section 1: Start to Dollar Lake: 9 miles and 325-foot elevation gain.

 28-Mile Section 3: Moose-Gypsum intersection to Gypsum Creek (Aid Station 2): 8.3 miles and 1350-foot elevation gain and 750-foot elevation loss.

 Racers will turn right on Moose-Gypsum road, shortly thereafter begins the biggest single climb of the course.
 Pay attention to your temperature here, do not soak clothes with sweat or the descent to the finish line will be a cold one!
 Watch for and enjoy (but do not approach) elk in this area.
 At no time are racers allowed to leave the trail, this is a protected area.
 Your actions reflect this race-follow the rules, and respect any and all wildlife you encounter.
 Racers will gain 1200 feet over the next 4.3 miles to the course high point of 9200 feet.
-Give yourself a pat on the back, it’s downhill from here…mostly.
+Give yourself a pat on the back, it’s downhill from here…for a second anyway.
 The course flattens out for about a half-mile before starting a gradual 3.5-mile 600-foot descent to the Gypsum Creek Aid Station, only 6.6 miles from the finish.

 28-Mile Marathon Section 4: Gypsum Creek Aid Station to Finish: 6.6 miles and 700-foot elevation gain and 1600-foot elevation loss.

 The course stays flat for about a mile before a 400-foot descent and then climbs several hills over 2.5 miles.
 Don’t think for a second that it’s easy.
 It’s not.
-Be sure to layer up for a fast 3-mile 1000-foot descent to the finish line!
+Be sure to layer up for a fast 3-mile, 1000-foot descent to the finish line!

 There are two aid stations.
 Racers must check in at each aid station.
 Both will have race volunteers, satellite communication and basic first aid kits.
 While you may be able to grab a snack and top off your water, you need to be self-sufficient at this race.
 Do not rely on aid stations for safety, food, water, or major medical needs.
 This is a cupless race.
 Again: Aid Stations are mandatory.
 If you do not stop and check in at an aid station, you will be called in as missing and a search party will be dispatched immediately.
 Remember cut-off times are strict!